-- AGR 503 EXPERIMENTAL DESIGN AND DATA ANALYSIS.
+- AGR 501 BIOMASS FOR BIOENERGY (3).
+Students will conduct experiments on biomass characterization, feedstock pre-treatment, biogas and biodiesel production.
+Student will also conduct laboratory experiments on biomass pyrolysis and characterize its products. - AGR 503 EXPERIMENTAL DESIGN AND DATA ANALYSIS.
 (3).
-This is a graduate level course that introduces the theory and application of current analytical techniques used in agricultural and environmental science research. - AGR 505 NUTRITIONAL BIOCHEMISTRY.
+This is a graduate level course that introduces the theory and application of current analytical techniques used in agricultural and environmental science research.

+AGR 505 NUTRITIONAL BIOCHEMISTRY.
 (3) Nutritional biochemistry covers advanced aspects of the metabolism and functions of the major nutrients and their interaction with emphasis on the fundamental roles of nutrients in biological systems.